caiyuqing/Open-DPSM/Readme.md

 - Actual height and width of the video: Height and width of the video relative to the eye-tracking data resolution. *Note that it is __not__ the resolution in the video file.* For example, if the resolution of the eye-tracking data is 1000x500 and the physical height and width of the video displayed is half of the physical height and width of the screen, then 500 and 250 should be entered.

 - Background color of the screen: Color for the part of the screen surrounding the video.
+Entering the RGB values (0-255).
 For example, enter R=0, G=0 and B=0 if it is black.

 ### Visual event extraction
 ![Enter the information figure](App_fig/Fig_event_extraction_and_prediction.PNG)